-- 81. The process of agreeing reasonable adjustments should start as soon as an applicant is offered a place.
+- 81. The process of agreeing adjustments should start as soon as an applicant is offered a place.
 It should involve the student directly and be undertaken by appropriately trained staff.
 Expert advice and guidance may also be required, for example from a university disability officer, occupational health professional, educational psychologist or specialist disability organisation. - 82.
-Osteopathic educational institutions should discuss with the applicant the nature and extent of the reasonable adjustments likely to be needed to enable them to undertake all aspects of the course, to be able to demonstrate achievement of the standard for award of a recognised qualification, and ultimately to practise as an independent osteopath.
-Students should be given an opportunity to talk to student support staff or a university disability officer about the personal financial support that may be available, for example from the Disabled Student Allowance25. - 83.
-Prospective students with a long-standing disability are likely to have a keen sense of their capabilities and many will have developed a variety of strategies for managing and compensating for functional limitations.
+Osteopathic educational providers should discuss with the applicant the nature and extent of the reasonable adjustments likely to be needed to enable them to undertake all aspects of the course, to be able to demonstrate achievement of the standard for award of a recognised qualification, and ultimately to practise as an osteopath.
+Students should be given an opportunity to talk to student support staff or a university disability officer about the personal financial support that may be available, for example from the Disabled Student Allowance21. - 83.
+Prospective students with a long-standing disability or health condition are likely to have a keen sense of their capabilities and many will have developed a variety of strategies for managing and compensating for functional limitations.
 As such, students are often well placed to offer advice about the types of support and adjustments that will be required.
-However it is the osteopathic educational institution's duty to establish what adjustments need to be made, so staff should be in a position to be able to assess and to arrange for appropriate aids and support.
-In some instances, expert assessment may be required to establish precisely what type and level of assistance will be required or, for example, to provide formal confirmation of a specific learning difficulty as may be required if a student decides to apply for the Disabled Student Allowance.
+However it is the osteopathic educational provider's duty to establish what adjustments need to be made, so staff should be in a position to be able to assess and to arrange for appropriate aids and support.
+In some instances, expert assessment may be required to establish precisely what type and level of assistance will be required or, for example, to provide formal confirmation of a specific learning difficulty as may be required if a student decides to apply for the Disabled Student Allowance. - 84.
+It is common practice for applicants who have been offered a place to be required to complete a health assessment questionnaire.
+This does not discriminate against students with disabilities and/or health conditions because the requirement applies to all applicants and is a justifiable measure in the interests of public and patient protection.
+Its primary purpose is not to seek information about health conditions or disabilities but to identify issues that might expose patients, students themselves, or others to unnecessary risk.
+As such it is normally completed in confidence for assessment by admissions staff and, if appropriate, occupational health professionals.
+However it does provide another opportunity for students to provide information about a disability or health condition.

-25 www.gov.uk/disabled-students-allowances-dsas/overview
+21 www.gov.uk/disabled-students-allowances-dsas/overview

-- 84. It is common practice for applicants who have been offered a place to be required to complete a health assessment questionnaire.
-This does not discriminate against disabled students because the requirement applies to all applicants and is a justifiable measure in the interests of public and patient protection.
-Its primary purpose is not to seek disclosure of health impairments or disabilities but to identify health conditions that might expose patients, students themselves, or others to unnecessary risk, and as such it is normally completed in confidence for assessment by admissions staff and, if appropriate, occupational health professionals.
-However it does provide another opportunity for students to disclose a disability or health impairment - 85.
-All reasonable steps should be taken to identify and put in place the adjustments required but in some instances it may be concluded that this cannot reasonably be achieved, or that even with adjustments the applicant would not be able to demonstrate achievement of the standard for award of a recognised qualification.
-Clearly this conclusion needs to be communicated to the applicant in a sensitive manner, preferably together with advice about possible alternative courses the applicant might wish to consider.26
+85. All reasonable steps should be taken to identify and put in place the adjustments required, through dialogue in partnership with the student and taking advice from the relevant experts within the University or using external sources of advice, but in some instances it may be concluded that this cannot reasonably be achieved, or that even with adjustments the applicant would not be able to demonstrate achievement of the standard for award of a recognised qualification.
+Clearly this conclusion needs to be communicated to the applicant in a sensitive manner, preferably together with advice about possible alternative courses the applicant might wish to consider.22